akhilsadam/TSP/readme.txt

 ### HOW TO RUN ###
-Note this is a Visual Studio build using CMake.
-(For Linux just change the buildsystem to make instead in knit.sh) I am not using Linux as for some not-yet-known reason, R fails to install on my Linux VM (so using Windows is just easier).
+Note this is a gcc/g++ build using CMake, and requires R if you would like to compile the paper as well.
+For some not-yet-known reason, R fails to install on my Linux VM (so have tested on my Windows machine and on a WSL(Windows Subsystem for Linux) terminal with another machine.
+So the entire project should work on a Linux machine easily, though this was not tested.

 1) Make sure all the dependencies have been installed
 2) $ bash knit.sh -r